zacscodingclub/flatjobs/CONTRIBUTING.md

 ## Documentation (meanjs.org)

 The code for the documentation and the website are located in the meanjs/mean repo on the gh-pages branch.
 The website is hosted by github pages and generated using jekyll.
-See the README in the gh-pages branch for more information on how to get your dev enviorment set-up.
+See the README in the gh-pages branch for more information on how to get your dev environment set-up.

-## Generating a new Release

-For those who will be generating releases:
-* Don't forget to update the changelog!
-  * `conventional-changelog -r 1 | cat - CHANGELOG.md | tee CHANGELOG.md`